cakwok/Autonomous-Driving/6. PID Control/readme.md

 The algorithm iterates each parameter while the sum of delta changes of these parameters is no smaller than the tolerance.
 In each iteration, the parameters would be increased with or decreased by a small value, check if there exists a better error until it is no longer moving.

 PID controllers are model-free, meaning that they do not rely on a mathematical model of the system being controlled to adjust their parameters.
 Instead, they use feedback from the system itself to adjust their output in real-time.
-It is relatively simple to implement, adoptable to different usage and systems, but because of this generalization in nature, we may not be able to optimize the best in specific systems.
+It is relatively simple to implement, adoptable to different usage and systems, but because of this generalization in nature, we may not be able to optimize the best in specific systems, and tuning could be difficult.

 #### Running the controller
 ```